SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

   - Reference existing GA site design.

-  - Mention the fact that some of the site's users will be children, and/or discuss design elements to reflect this.
+  - Mention the fact that some of the site's users will be children, and/or discuss how the site could reflect this.

   - If using a framework like Bootstrap, add custom CSS to distinguish this site from others using the framework.